The term e-commerce has become an integral part of the modern digital landscape, with businesses and consumers alike engaging in transactions online.

 So, how do you spell e-commerce?
 The correct spelling depends on context:

-- Use “ecommerce” (without a hyphen) for digital marketing, branding, and modern business contexts.
+- Use “ecommerce” for business, branding, and SEO purposes.

 FAQS